 Take as an example a car that is worth $10,000 and $3,000 remains to be paid according to the finance agreement.
 That would mean there is $7,000 equity left in the value of the vehicle.

 GPS Installation Center

 GPS Installation Center – Finish the title loan process and the loan payoff by going into one of our GPS Centers*.

 *GPS Centers are Car Stereo Shops and Audio Shops especially known for installing and removing Anti-Theft devices into vehicles.

 Grace Period – The amount of time when a payment is due during which a penalty won’t be added on to a late payment.
 With title loans, interest still continues accruing during this grace period.

 Hidden fees – It’s not always easy to find hidden costs and charges, since they’re not always included in the total price.
 We do not charge hidden fees.

 Installment Loans – An installment loan has a specific number of payments that are spread out over time.
-There are various loan types, such as mortgages, auto title loans and installment loans.
+There are various loan types, such as mortgages, auto title loans and installment loans for bad credit.

 Interest – Like finance charges, interest is how much the lender adds on to a car title loan to a borrower.
 It can be listed as a monthly rate or an annual percentage (APR).